phpearth/PHP.earth/content/answers.md

 asking questions.

 To give something back to the community you are encouraged to help people the way you can.
-However, not every answer is unfortunately helpful everytime.
+Unfortunately, not every answer is helpful every time.

 ## Introduction

-This recommendation is the result of a long term observation of the group and how people asking questions really feel.
+This recommendation is the result of a long-term observation how people asking questions really feel.
 It is a summary of ideas and concepts of how to improve the communication levels inside the group and the international community.

 This document recommends how to react as a community member to questions and to provide the best possible experience as being a community member.